In This Article

 “The most common jewelry used is a ball-shaped piercing, with cone and cylindrical being far less common,” says Dr. Ilyas.

 Barbell: A barbell is, at the basic level, a metal bar with a small bead affixed on both ends; typically one is removable and one isn’t.
 A barbell is inserted in a tongue piercing by pushing it through behind the needle.
-For tongue piercings, barbells can either be straight or curved, depending on size and placement.
+For tongue piercings, barbells must be straight: "Any tongue piercing that would require a curved barbell just shouldn't be done in the first place," says Faris.

 What Jewelry Material Is Used for a Tongue Piercing?